AlfCraft07/android_kernel_samsung_sm7125/README.md

 - One UI 7/8 GSI boot ❌️ (restarts after 12-14 secs)

 ### About this Repository:
 - This kernel was compiled in late May 2026 from the kernel source used in the One UI 8 port for the Galaxy A52 4G (SM-A525F), using a defconfig containing entries for P613 drivers.
-Thus, this kernel should boot One UI 8 on the tablet, but a proper port has not yet been done.
+Thus, theoretically, this kernel should boot One UI 8 on the tablet, but a proper port has not yet been done.